department-of-veterans-affairs/va.gov-team/products/find-a-yellow-ribbon-school/2024-02-Degree-Type-Filters/Research.md

 ## **Research Plan for IIR, Yellow Ribbon Search Filters Research: Closed Card Sort**

 This work falls in the first phase of a multi-phase Yellow ribbon search enhancement initiative.
-In this phase we want to understand how Veterans (and others) would expect to see degree types we gather from schools categorized.
+In this phase we want to understand how Veterans (and others) would expect to see degree types we gather from schools categorized and what the names of those categories would be.

 ###